Money (extorting or transferring money from accounts)

 SQL injection is where the cybercriminal adds Structured Query Language (SQL) code to a web form input box, which then gives them access to your resources or the ability to make changes to the data in your systems.
 This kind of malicious hack can go undetected and, in certain cases, seriously affect your search rankings.

-How do I stop perpetrators from damaging my business?
+How do I stop cybercriminals from damaging my business?

 People play as big a role in cybersecurity as antivirus software like Avast Business.
 That’s why, in the battle to defend your business against cybercriminals, it’s essential to: